mykle1/MMM-EARTH/README.md

 | `MaxHeight` | `"50%"` | Choose height of image between the `""` (Ex: `200px` or '12%').. |

-This module would not be possible without the unfailing patience, generosity and kindness of cowboysdude (Module Developer - Extraordinaire)
+This module would not be possible without the unfailing patience, generosity and kindness of cowboysdude (Module Developer - Extraordinaire) and Strawberry 3.141 (Super Genius).